Juliaca massacre: Use of firearms

+Death of officer

+On the morning of 11 January, an officer reported that he and his partner José Luis Soncco Quispe were detained by unknown individuals; the officer reported that about 350 people had captured them and that his partner had disappeared.
+Prime Minister of Peru, Alberto Otárola, initially reported that Soncco was burned alive in his patrol car, though a later autopsy showed that the officer was killed due to brain trauma.
+During the investigation into the Soncco's death, authorities provided contradictory information regarding the circumstances surrounding the death.
+Officer Ronald Villasante Toque, Soncco's partner, reported that their lieutenant Anthony Herrera Choquehuanca order the two to go to Tambopata, a quiet area.
+Herrera denied this, saying that he did not communicate with the officers until after the incident.
+Contradictions also occurred regarding the condition of Soncco after his patrol car was reportedly attacked with stones; Villasante said he was assured by passerby who assisted him that Soncco was safe.
+In March 2023, a former officer of the Peruvian National Police and a civilian were arrested for allegedly attacking Soncco and burning the patrol vehicle.

+Footage deleted

+In June 2023, IDL-Reporteros reported that the company operating the Coronel FAP Alfredo Mendívil Duarte Airport, Aeropuertos Andinos del Perú, said that it deleted video footage of the incident and was not asked by government investigators to provide any images.

 Responses

 Government

 Regional government of Puno enacted a curfew for three days following the event, with the Governor of Puno, Richard Huancco, saying that President Boluarte was responsible for the deaths and that she should resign.
 The Boluarte government also issued a three-day curfew on 11 January between 8:00 pm and 4:00 am.
-Former Minister of Defense and current Prime Minister of Peru, Alberto Otárola, responded to the deaths stating those killed "express a direct responsibility of those who want to carry out a coup d'état in the country" and blamed imprisoned former president Pedro Castillo for the deaths.
-Interior minister Víctor Rojas defended the response of the police, stating "They instigated and it couldn't be controlled ...
+Former Minister of Defense and current Prime Minister of Peru Alberto Otárola responded to the deaths stating those killed "express a direct responsibility of those who want to carry out a coup d'état in the country" and blamed imprisoned former president Pedro Castillo for the deaths.
+Interior Minister Víctor Rojas defended the response of the police, stating "They instigated and it couldn't be controlled ...
 Are they looking for a target?
 There it is".

 On 19 March 2023, PNP generals who were responsible for the response to protests were reassigned to different positions.